BEFORE YOU GO.

 As planning on studying medicine and other healthcare careers tends to be something you do alone rather with friends, most of the students who travel with us don't know anybody before they travel.
 If you allow us, we'll put you in touch with other students on your trip before you go so you can get to know each-other a little better.
 Most students meet each-other for the first time when they arrive in their destination.
 We'll ask you to wear a Premed Projects t-shirt on your arrival so our staff can easily spot you and this also means it's very easy to meet your fellow students on the plane or train too.
-As everyone is the same age and with a shared interest in healthcare it's very easy to find common ground!
+As everyone is the same age and with a shared interest in healthcare it's very easy to find common ground and make new friends.

 + Will you be at the airport when I arrive?

 Of course!
 As part of our pre-departure services we will check and double check your arrival times.
 You'll let us know the carrier, flight number and arrival time of your flight and our staff and will be there ready to meet you.
 Don't worry if your flight is delayed, we keep an eye on all that info too and we'll still be there to meet you if you are delayed as it's not your fault.
 We'll also ask for 2 passport photos and a copy of your passport photo page so we'll know who we are looking out for.
 You will be wearing a rather fashionable Premed Projects t-shirt and you will too and we'll be holding a sign saying "Premed Projects".
-Finally you will have the mobile number of the Project manager so if by some unfortunate circumstance you don't spot us straight away, we are only a phone call away and our head office is open 24/7 just incase.
-We will never leave the airport without you so just relax on your flight knowing we'll be there.!
+Finally you will have the mobile numbers of the Project leaders so if by some unfortunate circumstance you don't spot us straight away, we are only a phone call away and our head office is open 24/7 just incase.
+We will never leave the airport without you so just relax on your flight knowing we'll be there.

 + How do I travel in country?